Williams Lake Dam Replacement

 Q: When will the removal of the existing dam begin?

-Equipment will be mobilized on site in late May then work will begin to install the coffer dam.
-This will remove water from the construction site and create a dry, safe area that will enable construction of the new dam.
+A: Equipment was mobilized on site in late May to install the coffer dam.
+This removed water from the construction site and created a dry, safe area that enabled construction of the new dam.

-Removal of the old dam is expected to begin mid-June with construction of the new dam beginning about a month later.
+Removal of the old dam began in June and construction of the new dam begins in July.

 Q. When will the dam be completed?

-A: Construction of the new dam will begin in late July and take approximately two months to complete.
+A: Construction of the new dam begins in July and will take approximately two months to complete.
 We anticipate restoration work will begin this fall, following removal of the coffer dam.
 This restoration work will include planting trees and cleaning up the trail.
 The entire project is expected to be complete in spring 2027.

 Q: Why is it taking three years to do this replacement?